 For the grown-ups, if you are tithing as you should, good.
 Keep it up.
 If you are not at that level yet, but know you ought to be and want to move in that direction, let me offer a suggestion.
 Take what your annual giving is currently, calculate one percent of your total income - figure that is ten-dollars for each thousand - then add the two together for your commitment in the coming year.
 Granted, until your total reaches ten percent of annual income, you are still falling short, but at least you are moving in the right direction.

-How should you allocate the resources?
-In my family, we give the entire tithe to the church; other charitable contributions are over and above.
-We plan to continue that.
-But for those of you who have not been able to get to that yet, I am going to suggest something that might lead you in that direction.
-I am going to suggest that you set up a separate TITHE ACCOUNT with your bank.
+How should you allocate your resources?
+Let me suggest something that might help.
+Set up a separate TITHE ACCOUNT with your bank.
 As you make deposits to your regular account, make one to the Tithe account.
 Then as opportunities for giving arise - to the church or United Way or Red Cross or whatever - you will have the funds available and ready to put to work.
-I will suggest (against my better judgment) that at least half of it go to the church - no other organization does so much of lasting good; the rest measure out as the Lord leads.
+I will suggest that at least half of it go to the church - no other organization does so much of lasting good; the rest measure out as the Lord leads.